junxit/us-congress-bills-117/metadata.md

 - 2022-05-17 — Introduced in House
 - 2022-05-17 — Introduced in House
 - 2022-05-17 — Referred to the House Committee on Education and Labor.
+- 2022-05-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-18 — Considered as unfinished business. (consideration: CR H5163-5164)
+- 2022-05-18 — Considered under suspension of the rules. (consideration: CR H5152-5158)
+- 2022-05-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7791.
+- 2022-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-18 — Mr. Scott (VA) moved to suspend the rules and pass the bill.
+- 2022-05-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 9 (Roll no. 218). (text: CR H5152-5153)
+- 2022-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 9 (Roll no. 218).